This course aims to produce competent speech and language therapists who are able to practise safely and effectively.

 The course will develop your professional and personal skills of reflecting honestly and constructively on how you have managed people with communication problems while on placement.
-You will be supported to develop skills of team working, clinical reflection and presentation skills during the in-house university modules as well as when out on placement.
-You will also develop your research skils in order to ensure that your management of people with a communication problem is current and based on good evidence.
+You will be supported to develop skills of team working, clinical reflection and presentation skills during the in-house modules as well as when out on placement.
+You will develop your research skils in order to ensure that your management of people with a communication problem is current and based on good evidence.

-You will experience a fully coordinated three year course where all aspects of theory and practical experience are carefully planned together.
-Your assessments will also develop your ability to integrate theory with practice as a speech and language therapist.
+You will experience a fully co-ordinated three year course where all aspects of theory and practical experience are carefully planned together.
+Your assessments will develop your ability to integrate theory with practice as a speech and language therapist.
 This will happen in well supported logical steps across the three years.

 Sign up for course updates